maxpatiiuk/clarity/README.md

 #### 1. Open Banking

 Open Banking would make it easier to get the transaction history.
-Will be good to look out for that in the comming years.
+Will be good to look out for that in the coming years.

 - https://en.wikipedia.org/wiki/Payment_Services_Directive#Revised_Directive_on_Payment_Services_(PSD2)
 - https://www.scribd.com/doc/298569302/The-Open-Banking-Standard